darton/RPiMS/README.md

 When the motion sensor detects motion a message will be sent to Zabbix server.

-When any of the doors is opened, a 5 second video sequence will be recorded and the rtsp stream will be turned on.
+When any of the doors is opened, a video sequence will be recorded or the video stream will be turned on.

 When any of the motion sensors detect movement, the rtsp stream will be turned on.

-When all of the doors are closed for more than 3 seconds and the motion sensors do not detect movement, rtsp stream will be turned off.
+When all of the doors are closed for more than defined hold time and the motion sensors do not detect movement, video stream will be turned off.

+Video stream will be turned on automaticly when use of motion sensors and door sensors are set to disabled in setup.

-Sensors are polled and measured values are saved to the database periodically.
+Sensors are polled and measured values are saved to Redis database periodically.

-The default intervals:

- * CPU temperature - 1 second

- * BME280 - 10 seconds

- * DS18B20 - 60 seconds

- * DHT22 - 10 seconds

 ## Installing